voxpupuli/puppet-extlib/REFERENCE.md

 ### cache_data

-Type: Ruby 3.x API
+Type: Ruby 4.x API

 Retrieves data from a cache file, or creates it with supplied data if the file doesn't exist

 Useful for having data that's randomly generated once on the master side (e.g. a password), but then stays the same on subsequent runs.

-Usage: cache_data(namespace, name, initial_data)
-Example: $password = cache_data('mysql', 'mysql_password', 'this_is_my_password')

-#### `cache_data()`
+Because it's stored on the master on disk, it doesn't work when you use mulitple Puppet masters that don't share their vardir.

+#### `cache_data(String[1] $namespace, String[1] $name, Any $initial_data)`

 Retrieves data from a cache file, or creates it with supplied data if the file doesn't exist

 Useful for having data that's randomly generated once on the master side (e.g. a password), but then stays the same on subsequent runs.

-Usage: cache_data(namespace, name, initial_data)
-Example: $password = cache_data('mysql', 'mysql_password', 'this_is_my_password')
+Because it's stored on the master on disk, it doesn't work when you use mulitple Puppet masters that don't share their vardir.

+Returns: `Any` The cached value when it exists.
+The initial data when no cache exists

+##### `namespace`

+Data type: `String[1]`

+Namespace for the cache

+##### `name`

+Data type: `String[1]`

+Cache key within the namespace

+##### `initial_data`

-Returns: `Any`
+Data type: `Any`

+The data for when there is no cache yet

 ### default_content